 Bewildered by Laura Waters is a book I wanted to read.
-I tend to listen more than I read now, but I only loose myself in those books I read.
+I tend to listen more than I read now, but I only lose myself in those books I read.

 I discovered Bewildered on “Lotsafreshair.com,” an Australian website that I stumbled upon somewhere down the internet Rabbit Hole.
-Just like on my hikes, many of my favorite places are often found by accident.
+Like on my hikes, many of my favorite places are often found by accident.

 The book is a quick, easy read.
 It moves at a good pace and drew me in immediately, opening in the first moments of the hike.
-I was able to connect with aspects of the hike itself – the physical and emotional challenges of a long distance hike, and the rigors associated with this type of hiking.
+I connected with aspects of the hike itself – the physical and emotional challenges of a long-distance hike and the rigors associated with this type of hike.

 What resonated the most was the evolution of Laura’s confidence and self-awareness.
 While this growth took Laura in a different direction than my journeys have taken me, the circumstances that drove these changes were where I connected the most with the story.

-I enjoyed experiencing the Te Araroa through Laura’s eyes.
+I enjoyed experiencing Te Araroa through Laura’s eyes.
 At the time she hiked the trail, it seems to have been a more raw and rugged experience than it probably is today.
-Trail barely marked, long road walks, dangerous river crossings, small unknowing locals and towns.
+Trail barely marked long road walks, dangerous river crossings, small unknowing locals and towns.

-When people discuss the Continental Divide Trail, in the US, you will often hear a phrase come up – “Embrace the Brutality.”
+When people discuss the Continental Divide Trail in the US, you will often hear the phrase: “Embrace the Brutality.”
 The Te Araroa sounds very similar.
 I had a lot of “Bewildered” moments during my hike on the CDT.

-While there were aspects of the story, and Laura’s personality, to which I didn’t really relate, there were other moments that made me nod in understanding.
+While there were aspects of the story, and Laura’s personality, to which I didn’t really relate, other moments made me nod in understanding.
 “There was nothing to it but to keep going.”
-Those are some of the moments that drove her change, and made me smile even more.
+Those are some of the moments that drove her change and made me smile even more.